 About Harold A. Black

 Harold A. Black is a Professor Emeritus at the University of Tennessee, Knoxville.
 Black, a native of Atlanta, Georgia, received his undergraduate degree from the University of Georgia, and his M.A. and Ph.D. degrees from Ohio State University.
 He lectures, consults, and publishes extensively in the areas of financial institutions and the monetary system.
-His articles have appeared in numerous publications, such as the American Economic Review, Journal of Money, Credit and Banking, Journal of Finance, Journal of Banking and Finance, Southern Economic Journal, Journal of Financial Research and the Journal of Monetary Economics.
-His consulting clients include SunTrust Bank, Chrysler Financial Corporation, National Bank of Commerce, National Credit Union Administration, Branch Banking and Trust Company, and the Mortgage Bankers of America.
+His articles have appeared in numerous publications, including the American Economic Review, Journal of Finance, Southern Economic Journal, Journal of Financial Research and the Journal of Monetary Economics.
+Dr. Black's consulting clients include SunTrust Bank, Chrysler Financial Corporation, National Bank of Commerce, and the National Credit Union Administration.

 Prior to joining the faculty at the University of Tennessee, he served on the faculties of American University, Howard University, the University of North Carolina - Chapel Hill, and the University of Florida.
 His government service includes being Deputy Director of the Department of Economic Research and Analysis, Office of the Comptroller of the Currency, and Board Member of the National Credit Union Administration.
 He has also served as a Director and Chairman of the Nashville Branch of the Federal Reserve Bank of Atlanta.